 In 2019, the team invented the 2weekSR methodology, to complete full, PRISMA-compliant systematic reviews (SRs) in approximately 2 weeks.
 Since then, we have continued to develop and adapt the 2weekSR methodology for completing larger, and more complex systematic reviews, including less experienced or inexperienced team members.
-The Journal of Clinical Epidemiology has just published the case series (in press).
+The Journal of Clinical Epidemiology has just published the case series.

 By browsing this site you accept that cookies are used to improve and personalise our services to you for a better